phlex-ruby/phlex/README.md

 ## Maintenance schedule

 ### Bug fixes
-- Only the latest minor version of each major version will receive bug fixes.
+- Only the latest minor version of each major version will receive bug fixes
-- We may choose to fix bugs by releasing a new minor version rather than patching the existing minor version.
+- We may choose to fix bugs by releasing a new minor version rather than patching the existing minor version
-- Major versions will stop receiving bug fixes one year after the next major version is released.
+- Major versions will stop receiving bug fixes one year after the next major version is released
-- We are not likely to attempt to fix bugs that affect [maintained versions of Ruby](https://www.ruby-lang.org/en/downloads/branches/), even if our gemspec lists support for unmaintained versions of Ruby.

 ### Security patches
 - When a security issue is brought to our attention, we aim to release patches for any minor version that was released in the last year.